 - Psych up your body and mind: "You will hate yourself if you're out of shape.
 Besides, training for a big trip is a way to get psyched."
 Ready your mind by studying up on the destination read books, watch films, and peruse local Web sites.

-Renting a home away from home has become increasingly easy, thanks to the three biggest online resources, Rentalo.com, with 100,000-plus listings, and VRBO.com and HomeAway.com, both with more than 60,000.
+Renting a home away from home has become increasingly easy, thanks to online resources like Rentalo.com, VRBO.com, HomeAway.com, and Airbnb.com.
 In addition to saving you money, house renting or swapping can plant you in otherwise remote parts of the world.
 Start by deciding what type of vacation you want, then do the following homework suggested by Susan Stellin, author of How to Travel Practically Anywhere (Houghton Mifflin).

 - Play the field: If looking to rent overseas, go through an agency unless you speak the language and know the area, advises Stellin.
 "You'll have the added security that somebody is standing behind the rental in case the electricity goes out."

 - Seek out word of mouth: For an unbiased review, ask someone who's been there, done that.
-If you don't know anyone who's rented a house in Croatia, toss out a question on a travel forum (thorntree.lonelyplanet.com, IgoUgo.com) to find an agency.
+If you don't know anyone who's rented a house in Croatia, toss out a question on a travel forum (thorntree.lonelyplanet.com) to find an agency.

 - Get curious: Pepper your source with questions: What am I not seeing in these photos?
 Who can I call if I need help?
 "The more questions you ask, the better," says Stellin.
 "If you aren't getting the answers you want, it's a good reason to move on."